tarka/zone-update/README.md

 ## Overview

 Zone Edit is a lightweight library that provides a simple interface for programmatically managing DNS records through provider APIs.
+The library is async and supports both `smol` and `tokio`.

+### Supported DNS providers

-Currently, it supports the following DNS providers:
+Currently, Zone Edit supports the following DNS providers:

 * Gandi LiveDNS API
 * Dnsimple

 See the [DNS providers matrix](docs/PROVIDERS.md) for more details.

-The library is async and supports both `smol` and `tokio`.

 ## Installation